NS4AR: A new, focused on sampling areas sampling method in graphical recommendation Systems: Abstract

 \section{Abstract}

-The effectiveness of graphical recommender system depends on the quantity and quality of negative sampling.
-This paper selects some typical recommender system models, as well as some latest negative sampling strategies on the models as baseline.
-Based on typical graphical recommender model, we divide sample region into assigned-n areas and use AdaSim to give different weight to these areas to form positive set and negative set.
-Because of the volume and significance of negative items, we also proposed a subset selection model to narrow the core negative samples.
+The effectiveness of graphical recommender system depends on the quantity and quality of positive and negative training sets, and especially negative sets.
+Previous works mainly focused on distributional-based negative sampling method, thus ignoring the topological feature of graphs input, which would be beneficial to integrate information into user-item node if being considered.
+This paper selects some typical GNN-based recommender system models, as well as some latest negative sampling strategies on the models as baseline.
+Based on typical GNN recommender system, we divide sampling region into assigned-n areas and use AdaSim to give different weight to these areas to form negative set.
+Because of the volume and significance of negative items, we also proposed a subset selection model to narrow down the core negative samples.